Leadership

 Sarah Cohen Gotlieb

 Sarah Cohen Gotlieb was born and raised here in Birmingham.
-He received a BSW at the University of Georgia in 1999.
+She received a BSW at the University of Georgia in 1999.
 In 2002, Sarah received a double Master’s in Social Work and Jewish Non-Profit Management from the University of Southern California and Hebrew Union College.
 Sarah worked in synagogue life in Los Angeles at Stephen S. Wise Temple, in Phoenix at Temple Chai and most recently, finished her 12th year as the Executive Director of Temple Beth-El of St Petersburg, FL.
 Sarah returned to Birmingham with her husband, Stewart, who is also a Birmingham native.
 They are thrilled to be back home!

 Susan Greene